mostafachegeni/Blockchain-Analytics/doc/1_heuristicbsed_Clustering_script.md

    - The output filenames (for `parents_` arrays and graph edges) are retrieved from the queues.
    - The arrays are loaded into memory using `load_file_to_array` and `load_file_to_array_2D`.

-4. **Performance Tracking**:
-   - Logs the elapsed time for the entire process, including generating and loading the arrays.

-5. **Completion**:
-   - Prints a success message once all arrays are loaded and processes are complete.